Revealed: The UK’s Greenest Property Hotspots

 Blackpool, Derby, Northampton and Leeds also place in the top 20 cities for providing their residents with nearby nature getaways, and Aberdeen and Swansea lead the way for Scotland and Wales.

 With its vast mountainous landscapes and famous lochs, it’s no surprise that Scotland is home to the cities with the cleanest air.
-Aberdeen, Dundee and Glasgow had the best air quality on average throughout 2020.
+Aberdeen, Dundee and Plymouth had the best air quality on average throughout 2020.
 On the other hand, the air quality in Milton Keynes, Hastings and Oxford was the poorest around Great Britain.

 Poor air quality is not only harmful to our planet, but the effects of pollution can be seen on our skin too, leading to skin problems like blemishes, ageing and sensitivity.